-Judge to release info on FBI raid of Trump’s former lawyer
+Judge: Feds can post info on FBI raid of Trump’s ex-lawyer

 - Boeing 737 Max 8 hit trouble right away, pilot’s tense radio messages show

+Cohen, scheduled to report to prison in May, recently testified before Congress in open and closed hearings about his dealings with Trump over the past decade.

-Pauley had ruled early that some parts of the search warrant documents can remain secret because making them public could jeopardize ongoing investigations.
+Pauley ruled last month that some parts of the search warrant documents can remain secret because making them public could jeopardize ongoing investigations.
+Those portions include information surrounding Cohen’s campaign finance crimes.

+The judge said prosecutors can disclose portions of materials related to Cohen’s tax evasion and false statements to financial institutions charges, along with Cohen’s conduct that did not result in criminal charges.

+In requesting the records, The Associated Press and eight other media organizations had cited high public interest and a right to access.